 Food, arts & crafts, live music, wildlife, children’s games, and local history are highlighted each year.
 Family fun and entertainment are a main focus of the event.

-An Up-To-Date History of the Rattlesnake Festival
+History of the Rattlesnake Festival

 The Mission of the Thomas Promise Foundation is to provide meals for Pasco County's school children who do not have regular access to nutritional meals on weekends when school is not in session.
 Each week we pack more than 1,400 backpacks with safe, non-perishable, and nutritious food to see them through the weekend.
 We also help provide for summer feeding programs.